 Jacob’s ladder blooms in the spring to early summer months, often at the same time as allium species and the bleeding heart plant.
 Bell-shaped flowers hang in clusters from the end of their flower stalks, and may range in color from blue to pink, yellow, purple or white.

 For most of its preferred growing environments, it can easily be grown as a perennial.
 In some locations it acts as a self-seeding annual.

-Easy to grow, Jacob’s ladder is suited to beginning gardeners in a wide range of locations throughout the United States and Europe.
+Easy to grow, it’s suited to beginning gardeners in a wide range of locations throughout the United States and Europe.
 As far as flowering plants go, this is a great starting choice!
-Let’s discuss the best conditions for your Jacob’s ladder plant now.

 Light & Temperature

-While I wouldn’t consider Jacob’s ladder plant to be a low-light plant, I do consider it to be a less-light plant.
-It prefers to grow in shady or semi-shaded spots, mostly because it can develop sunburn if it’s in too much direct sunlight.
+While I wouldn’t consider it to be a low-light plant, Jacob’s ladder prefers less-light.
+It wants to grow in shady or semi-shaded spots, mostly because it can develop sunburn if it’s in too much direct sunlight.

 Now, there are cultivars which are much more tolerant of the direct sunlight than others.
 Green and leafy varieties are often more tolerant than the variegated-leaf varieties.

 It can be difficult to strike the right lighting balance to promote flowering without causing damage to the plant’s leaves.
 If this is your situation, it’s best to opt for a healthy, foliage-dominant plant than to try to push for heavy flowering.
 It will flower, just a bit less.